Mylaana/AresExpedition/README.md

 card activated not being saved in eventstate
 Need to test all corps events at start
 Upgrade phase card eventstate not saved
+if research keep> scan, game locked ?
+production : draw is not working
+invention contest : UNHANDLED DRAW REASON - NO EVENT SAVED IN PLAYER EVENTSTATE: SCAN_KEEP_QUERY ?
+UNHANDLED SCANKEEP OPTION
+Phase selection can be rolledback

 ## Must have for v1 :
 ### Refactoring